 the effectiveness of local action

-Over 1.3 million Quebeckers experience the effects of poverty and social exclusion on a daily basis.
-Women, men, children, youth and families in difficulty rely on the invaluable assistance of 1,500 agencies and projects supported by Quebec’s 18 Centraide to overcome their hardship.
+Around 1,5 million Quebeckers experience the effects of poverty and social exclusion on a daily basis.
+Women, men, children, youth and families in difficulty rely on the invaluable assistance of some 1,500 agencies and projects supported by the Centraides of Quebec to overcome their hardship.

 The initiatives of these different Centraide are locally targeted and adapted to regional realities.
 Yet they all share the same mission, as the fight against poverty and social exclusion has no borders.
 Poverty has multiple faces, and its causes are increasingly complex.
 This is why Centraide supports such a vast network of resources in diverse areas: food insecurity, school dropouts, homelessness, delinquency, violence, drug addiction, mental health problems, isolation and other issues.